 Annual hatchery production is intended to meet LSRCP adult return goals for several species.
 Current production levels are set to meet the adult return goals for hatchery steelhead most years while minimizing any adverse effects on ESA listed salmon and steelhead (Table 1).
-Production levels for salmon and steelhead at LFH have been approved through the U.S. v Oregon (US v OR) 2005-2007 Interim Management Agreement.
-A new production table for fall Chinook (Table 3) was submitted to and approved by U.S. v Oregon parties in 2006 (taken from the draft Snake River Fall Chinook Hatchery Management Plan).
-LFH is planning fall Chinook production based on this new table.
-Spring Chinook production includes a conventional and captive broodstock program.
-With the phase out of the captive broodstock program in 2006, the conventional smolt release program goal will be increased to 225,000 smolts per year (as agreed to under US v OR), for release in 2008.
-LFH utilizes two steelhead stocks (Lyons Ferry and Wallowa) for mitigation objectives under LSRCP, and is testing two natural broodstocks in the

-Touchet and Tucannon Rivers.
-Numbers of fish released in 2006 and proposed for 2007 and 2008 (Table 2) represent the program as negotiated by the co-managers.
+Production levels for salmon and steelhead at LFH have been approved through the U.S. v Oregon (US v OR) 2008-2017 Management Agreement; LFH Fall Chinook salmon production priorities contained in Tables B4A and B4B.
+LFH is planning BY2008 fall Chinook production based on table B4B (Table 3).
+Spring Chinook production is now solely comprised of a conventional program.
+With the phase out of the captive broodstock program in 2006, the conventional smolt release program goal will be increased to 225,000 smolts per year (as agreed to under US v OR), for release in 2009.
+LFH utilizes two steelhead stocks (Lyons Ferry and Wallowa) for mitigation objectives under LSRCP, and is testing two natural broodstocks in the Touchet and Tucannon Rivers.
+Numbers of fish released in 2008 were annual goals proposed for 2009, (Table 2) representing the program as negotiated by the co-managers.